katherinebudeski/Focusing-a-Viral-Risk-Ranking-Tool-on-Prediction/README.md

 ### The download should result in a file named SpilloverRankings.csv.

 # STEP 2: Run the Jupyter Notebook (Spillover_Organization.ipynb)
 ## STEP 2 is required to organize the column entitled 'Risk Levels' into a usable format for data analysis.
-In the original csv this column contains the "Risk Name", "Risk Score", "Impact Score", "Weighted Score", and "Corresponding level/levels" for all factors evaluated for each virus (row).
+In the original CSV this column contains the "Risk Name", "Risk Score", "Impact Score", "Weighted Score", and "Corresponding level/levels" for all factors evaluated for each virus (row).
 This Jupyter Notebook was originally edited and run in Google Colab.
 ### Upload the SpilloverRankings.csv as directed in the first code cell.
 ### Run the second code cell to organize the data.